sh4shank-cyber/port-scanner/README.md

 993     IMAPS               TLSv1.3 | CN=mail.local | * OK IMAPS4rev1 ready
 995     POP3S               TLSv1.3 | CN=mail.local | +OK POP3 ready
 ```
-Why I built this
-Port scanning is one of the first steps in any network security audit or asset inventory — knowing what's actually listening on a host tells you a lot more than a hostname or IP address alone.
+Why I built this.
+Port scanning is one of the first steps in any network security audit or asset inventory, knowing what's actually listening on a host tells you a lot more than a hostname or IP address alone.
 I wanted a tool that goes beyond a bare open/closed port list and actually tries to identify what is running, including grabbing real banners from encrypted services via a TLS handshake.
-Features
-Two scan engines
-`socket` (default) — TCP connect scan, multithreaded, no special privileges required
-`scapy` (`--syn`) — raw SYN scan, faster/stealthier, requires `scapy` and root/admin privileges
-Service identification via a common-ports lookup table (SSH, HTTP, RDP, MySQL, Redis, Elasticsearch, and more) plus live banner grabbing
-TLS-aware banner grabbing — for implicit-TLS ports (443, 465, 993, 995, 8443, 3269) the scanner performs a real TLS handshake and reports the negotiated TLS version, certificate common name, and any post-handshake greeting
-Flexible port specification — single ports, ranges, or comma-separated lists (`22,80,443,8000-8100`)
-JSON export for feeding results into other tools or archiving audit history
+Features: Two scan engines.
+The default socket engine performs a TCP connect scan, is multithreaded, and doesn't need special privileges.
+The scapy engine, used with --syn, does a raw SYN scan; it's faster and stealthier but requires scapy and root or admin rights.
+Service identification uses a common-ports lookup table that covers SSH, HTTP, RDP, MySQL, Redis, Elasticsearch, and more, and it also grabs live banners.
+TLS-aware banner grabbing works for implicit-TLS ports like 443, 465, 993, 995, 8443, and 3269.
+In those cases the scanner does a real TLS handshake and reports the negotiated TLS version, the certificate common name, and any post-handshake greeting.
+Flexible port specification allows single ports, ranges, or comma-separated lists such as 22,80,443,8000-8100.
+Finally, the tool can export results in JSON for feeding into other tools or archiving audit history.
 Requirements
 Python 3.8+
 `scapy` — only required for `--syn` mode